-“Inspiring, empowering, eye opener, fabulous” are just a few of the words women attending the Australia-Africa Women in Leadership Forum had to say when describing their experience at the Forum.
-Hosted by the Australian Government, this two-day Forum focussed on Shaping the Future: Increasing Leadership and Opportunity for African Women and was held in Pretoria, South Africa on 7-8 July.
+“Inspiring, empowering, eye-opener, fabulous” are just a few of the words women attending the Australia-Africa Women in Leadership Forum used to describe their experience at the Forum.
+Hosted by the Australian Government, this two-day forum focused on Shaping the future: increasing leadership and opportunity for African women.
+It was held in Pretoria, South Africa, on 7 and 8 July.

 Over 30 delegates from 13 African nations converged at the Forum to participate in discussions around best practice in leadership, in particular leadership for and by women.
 Male and female leaders from the region joined Women Network members in sharing their personal leadership journey with Forum participants.

-“The Women Network is an ongoing legacy of the Australia-Africa relationship”, said Jamie Isbister, Head of Development Cooperation in Africa at the Australian High Commission in Pretoria, at the event’s opening ceremony.
+“The Women Network is an ongoing legacy of the Australia-Africa relationship,” said Jamie Isbister, Head of Development Cooperation in Africa, at the event’s opening ceremony at the Australian High Commission in Pretoria.

-Dr Snowy Khoza, CEO of South Africa-based Bigen Africa, offered an intimate view of her journey to becoming a leader.
-Starting from a humble beginning, Dr Khoza rose through the ranks and stood out as the ultimate example of tenacity, determination and drive to success no matter the difficulties faced.
-“As a leader, I am determined to succeed”, she summarised.
+Dr Snowy Khoza, CEO of South African-based Bigen Africa, offered an intimate view of her journey to becoming a leader.
+Starting from humble beginnings, Dr Khoza rose through the ranks and stood out as the ultimate example of tenacity, determination and drive to success no matter the difficulties faced.
+“As a leader, I am determined to succeed,” she summarised.

-Speaking at the single panel hosted in this event, Ms Rajo Daniella Randriafeno, former Malagasy Minister of Mining, candidly shared her high office courageous experience in bringing about change in the mining sector in Madagascar as well as the many challenges she faced in being a woman engineer in a male-dominated sector.
-In contrast, Ms Juster Nkoroi talked about her “commitment to see change from within” the Kenyan public sector in her role of Principal Administrative Secretary.
+Speaking at the single panel hosted at this event, Rajo Daniella Randriafeno, former Malagasy Minister of Mining, candidly shared her High Office courageous experience in bringing about change in the mining sector in Madagascar, as well as the many challenges she faced in being a woman engineer in a male-dominated sector.
+In contrast, Juster Nkoroi talked about her “commitment to see change from within” the Kenyan public sector in her role of Principal Administrative Secretary.

-“Now that you have your educational qualifications, you need to open pathways for others. […] This is your leadership obligation”, urged Isabella Matambanadzo, Zimbabwean author and gender activist.
-She challenged Forum participants to find ways to continue to bring women leadership back into the agenda.
+“Now that you have your educational qualifications, you need to open pathways for others. […].
+This is your leadership obligation,” urged Isabella Matambanadzo, Zimbabwean author and gender activist.
+She challenged Forum participants to find ways to continue to bring women leadership back onto the agenda.

-A reception was held on 7 July at the margins of the Forum and attended by over 60 delegates, including representatives of the South African and Australian Governments.
-Ambassadors and High Commissioners from some of the countries represented in the Forum marked presence at the function.
+A reception held on 7 July at the margins of the Forum was attended by over 60 delegates, including representatives of the South African and Australian governments.
+Ambassadors and High Commissioners from some of the countries represented in the Forum were present at the function.

-Representing the Hon Susan Shabangu, Minister of Women in the Presidency, Director General Veliswa Baduza spoke about the accomplishments achieved in women representation in political spaces in South Africa, though acknowledging that challenges remain in increasing women’s participation in decision-making structures across sectors.
-She welcomed the Women Forum and commended the Australian Government for the initiative.
+Representing the Hon Susan Shabangu, Minister of Women in the Presidency, Director-General Veliswa Baduza spoke about the accomplishments achieved by women representation in political spaces in South Africa, though acknowledging that challenges remain in increasing women’s participation in decision-making structures across sectors.
+She welcomed the Women’s Forum and commended the Australian Government for the initiative.

-An important part of the Women Forum was the participation of Australia Awards African Women in Leadership Network.
-The Network was launched by President Ellen Johnson Sirleaf of Liberia in 2013 to promote Australian Government scholarships to potential female applicants from eligible countries in Africa and to support scholarship recipients embarking on their postgraduate studies in Australia.
+An important part of the Women’s Forum was the participation of the Australia Awards – Africa Women in Leadership Network.
+The Network was launched by President Ellen Johnson Sirleaf of Liberia in 2013 to promote Australian Government Scholarships to potential female applicants from eligible countries in Africa and to support Scholarship recipients embarking on their postgraduate studies in Australia.
 It also encourages members to engage in and provide leadership for gender and development initiatives in their home countries.
 The Network currently has over 230 members across 39 African countries, with many members involved in efforts to empower women in Africa.